OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 While processing HTTP-traffic, Suricata has to deal with different kind of servers which each process anomalies in HTTP-traffic differently.
 The most common web-server is Apache.
-This is a open source web -server program.
+This is a open source web-server program.

-Beside Apache, IIS (Internet Information Services/Server)a web-server program of Microsoft is also well-known.
+Beside Apache, IIS (Internet Information Services/Server) a web-server program of Microsoft is also well-known.

-Like with host-os-policy, it is important for Suricata to which IP-address/network-address is used by which server.
+Like with host-os-policy, it is important for Suricata to know which IP-address/network-address is used by which server.
 In Libhtp this assigning of web-servers to IP-and network addresses is called personality.